thejasono/databricks-nyctaxi-lakehouse/dlt/README.md

 This directory contains the assets that operationalize the Silver and Gold transformation layers for the NYC Taxi Lakehouse demo.
 After the Bronze ingestion notebooks populate `main_nyctaxi.raw`, these resources let you declaratively define expectations, manage incremental processing, and publish curated tables for downstream analytics without hand-building orchestration.

-At this point in the end-to-end flow, the Unity Catalog objects are already provisioned and the Auto Loader notebook has delivered a continuously updating Bronze table.
-Delta Live Tables (DLT) uses those raw Delta files as a streaming source, enforcing data quality rules while writing new datasets into governed schemas.
-DLT runs on Databricks-managed compute so you can focus on declarative transformations and business SLAs instead of cluster plumbing.
-Because the output tables are Delta, you retain ACID transactions, time travel, and schema enforcement across the full medallion architecture.
+At this point in the end-to-end flow, the Unity Catalog objects are already provisioned and the Auto Loader notebook has delivered a continuously updating Bronze table. **Delta Live Tables (DLT)** is a Databricks-managed service that lets you declare data pipelines as code; DLT continuously reads the raw Delta tables, applies your logic, and materializes new Delta outputs while managing infrastructure for you.
+DLT runs on Databricks-managed compute so you can focus on **declarative transformations**—describing *what* you want to happen instead of writing step-by-step execution code—and on business **service-level agreements (SLAs)**—the contractual targets for refresh cadence, latency, and data quality—rather than on cluster plumbing.
+Because the output tables are **Delta tables** (the open data format that combines Apache Parquet storage with Delta Lake transaction logs), you retain:

+* **ACID transactions:** Atomic, Consistent, Isolated, Durable writes that protect readers from partial updates.
+* **Time travel:** The ability to query older table versions for auditing or rollbacks.
+* **Schema enforcement and evolution:** Automatic checks that block unexpected columns or let you explicitly evolve schemas.

+These guarantees are crucial because they keep data trustworthy across the Bronze → Silver → Gold medallion layers (a layered design that progressively refines raw data into curated, analytics-ready datasets), even as upstream data streams in continuously.

 ## Assets in this folder

 ### `02_dlt_pipeline.sql.ipynb`
 * **Purpose:** Defines the entire DLT pipeline, including expectations, table dependencies, and materialized views that move data from `raw` to curated `ref` and `mart` schemas.
 * **When to use it:** Attach this notebook to a DLT pipeline (Workflows → Pipelines) or a Lakeflow project whenever you want an automated, continuously updating transformation layer fed by the Bronze ingestion job.
-It works for both triggered and continuous pipelines.
+It works for both triggered (batch-style) and continuous (always-on) pipelines.
 * **Inputs to configure:**
   * Pipeline storage location (for checkpoints and system tables).
   * Target catalog/schema names that match the Unity setup (`main_nyctaxi.ref` and `main_nyctaxi.mart`).
-  * Optional configuration for refresh schedules, expectations severity, and CDC options.
+  * Optional configuration for refresh schedules, expectations severity, and change data capture (CDC) options.

 ### How the DLT notebook works end to end

-The notebook declares a Bronze streaming table sourced from the Auto Loader output, applies expectations to filter or quarantine bad records, and produces clean Silver tables (`trips_valid`, reference dimensions) plus Gold materialized views for daily KPIs.
-Because DLT manages lineage, each table’s definition references upstream datasets with simple `CREATE OR REFRESH STREAMING TABLE` statements.
-Expectations such as `EXPECT trip_distance > 0` enforce quality and populate SLA dashboards automatically.
+The notebook declares the classic Bronze → Silver → Gold medallion flow and relies on DLT to orchestrate it:

+* **Pipeline orchestration, not ad-hoc SQL:** Within Delta Live Tables you attach this notebook as the pipeline’s single task; DLT parses every statement, materializes the dependency graph, and schedules streaming or triggered runs on managed clusters.
+Executing the notebook in a SQL warehouse would only run the SQL one time.
+Running it as a pipeline keeps the DAG on a recurring schedule with checkpointing, lineage tracking, and SLA monitoring handled by the service.
+* **Bronze (choose one source):** The pipeline treats Bronze as the raw landing zone.
+Pick exactly one option based on how you ingested the taxi data.
+Option A reads from the Auto Loader output (`main_nyctaxi.raw.taxi_raw`) created in `/notebooks/01_auto_loader_bronze.sql.ipynb`.
+Option B is a quick-start path that streams from the shared `samples.nyctaxi.trips` dataset and optionally enforces a basic distance expectation inline.
+* **Silver (typing + pruning):** Typing means casting raw strings into strongly typed `TIMESTAMP`, `INT`, and `DOUBLE` columns so downstream logic benefits from schema enforcement.
+Pruning filters out obviously bad or irrelevant records—here any trip missing distance or fare—before they reach refined consumers.
+The resulting curated stream lives in the Unity Catalog schema `ref` and references `LIVE.raw.taxi_bronze`, which tells DLT to pull the managed Bronze output so lineage stays intact.
+* **Expectations on the curated stream:** A second `CREATE OR REFRESH STREAMING TABLE` hardens the Silver output with declarative expectations such as `vendor_id IS NOT NULL` and `fare_amount >= 0`.
+Rows that fail are dropped (or could be quarantined by changing the expectation severity), giving you an auditable quality gate before publishing to Gold.
+This table also resides in `ref` and continues to use the `LIVE.` prefix for dependency tracking.
+* **Gold materialized view:** Business-facing aggregations live in the `mart` schema.
+The materialized view `mart.daily_kpis` summarizes revenue and ridership metrics from `LIVE.ref.trips_valid`.
+Materialized views persist their results in Delta storage, refresh incrementally as new data arrives, and expose time travel/history just like any Delta table—they are more than a single snapshot.

+Because DLT manages **lineage**—the complete record of which upstream tables and transformations produced a dataset—each table’s definition references upstream datasets with `LIVE.` semantics so the service can visualize Bronze → Silver → Gold dependencies and orchestrate refresh order automatically.

-When the pipeline runs, Databricks provisions a managed cluster that ingests new Bronze data, writes change data to Silver, and refreshes the Gold aggregates.
+When the pipeline runs, Databricks provisions a managed **cluster**—a set of compute resources managed by Databricks that execute the transformations—that ingests new Bronze data, writes change data to Silver, and refreshes the Gold aggregates.
 DLT’s built-in monitoring captures event logs, expectation metrics, and throughput so you can validate every batch or micro-batch without additional instrumentation.

 ### `pipeline_settings.json`
 * **Purpose:** Provides a template configuration for the pipeline, covering cluster settings, continuous mode, target catalog, storage locations, and notebook libraries.